CleverRaven/Cataclysm-DDA/doc/reviewing_PR_guide.md

 ## 1. Focused on a single area

 PRs must focus on a single area of changes.
 While it's tempting to "just fix this other thing while I'm in here", this makes a PR messy to read, and even worse, if you add an unexpected bug, makes that bug much harder to track down.
-This is a very important rule, and it's tough to think of any real excuse for violating it, even though the temptation is very understandable (and some of our lead devs are occasionally guilty of falling into it).
+This is a very important recommendation, and it's tough to think of any real excuse for violating it, even though the temptation is very understandable (and some of our lead devs are occasionally guilty of falling into it).
 Note that this doesn't mean that a PR can't reach into a lot of files, or change a lot of things at once.
 Sometimes that is inevitable.
 On top of that, we don't want to have a PR add code for features that aren't used, most of the time, so we do recommend a PR try to bring everything to a functional level and implement at least a bit of it all at once.

 In general, we would prefer even "overhaul" PRs to break their changes into bite-sized chunks where possible.
 A PR rewriting how monster attacks work, with associated JSON changes might, for example: first implement the new attack code but leave the legacy attack code intact, and only change attacks on classic zombies; then, a follow-up PR might change attacks in all other zombies; then, a follow-up PR might change attacks on other monsters; then, a final PR might remove the legacy attack code.
 Doing it like this gives us time to track the changes and notice problems in between PRs, and lets us review *both* the code for the new attacks *and* the balance of how monsters' attacks are changing.
 If this were all done in a single 3000-line PR, it would be nearly impossible to carefully comb through each changed monster and make sure their new attack stats are appropriate.